BBC Television Shakespeare: Reception

 In the New York Times, John J. O'Connor viewed Howard as a "commanding" Coriolanus, displaying all of the character's "magnificent disdain" for the common people.
 It was a fascinating interpretation of the main character, and his battle sequences with Gwilym's Aufidius were "almost homoerotic danses macabres.
-Worth was "splendid", delivering the long speeches in the final act "with consummate artistry", while Ackland spoke his lines with "unfailing clarity" and John Summers' lighting was elegant and prefect.
+Worth was "splendid", delivering the long speeches in the final act "with consummate artistry", while Ackland spoke his lines with "unfailing clarity" and John Summers's lighting was elegant and prefect.
 Although noting the text had been pared down, it was powerfully served by Moshinsky's production.
 Lee Winfrey agreed that Howard gave a "definitive reading" of his stage role, never falling into the trap of trying to earn the viewer's sympathy.
-G.M.
-Pearce, in Cahiers Élisabéthains, appreciated Gwilym's "sensitive and volatile" Aufidius, who was able to show the relatively uncivilised nature of the Volsces, while Howard's voice was perfect for "metallic resonance" of the verse, and the two leads had a strong and evident bond.
+G. M. Pearce, in Cahiers Élisabéthains, appreciated Gwilym's "sensitive and volatile" Aufidius, who was able to show the relatively uncivilised nature of the Volsces, while Howard's voice was perfect for "metallic resonance" of the verse, and the two leads had a strong and evident bond.

 In the Boston Globe, John Engstrom also praised the "transcendent performances" of Howard and Gwilym, with Howard proving himself "a great declamatory actor" for his "controlled, passion, wit, venom, sexiness, irony, introspection".
 Engstrom praised Worth, too, with her cultivated Volumnia making the character's ruthlessness all the more horrific.
 But he concluded that the cutting of much of the politics of the play had a real impact, as Coriolanus is "one of the most architecturally sound" of Shakespeare's works.
 Gordon P. Jones shared this view, arguing that the cutting made the play too introspective, coming across as Moshinsky's play rather than Shakespeare's, misrepresenting the entire play.
 The general effect of the cuts "is to diminish the human and stylistic range" of Coriolanus.
 Roger Warren, in Shakespeare Quarterly, recognised Moshinsky's deliberate interpretation of the play, and thought the production succeeded in its intimate approach, particularly with the "infatuation" that formed the relationship between Coriolanus and Aufidius, with both actors equal to the idea, and each other.
 Worth was "magnificent", the best he had ever seen in the role, with "richly musical deliver", while Warren felt that Howard consciously scaled down the "grandeur" of his earlier stage performance.
 He appreciated, too, the director's decision to use the mechanics of television to break up some scenes into smaller parts, making the play feel more natural to the medium.